Caley Thistle will hit their players in the pocket in a bid to address their disciplinary problem.

 Robertson felt the need to introduce drastic measures in the wake of their latest indiscretions.

 “We gave Falkirk an advantage by our own mistakes.
-Losing a man on the stroke of half-time wasn’t ideal and the first penalty put us right up against it.”
+Losing a man just before half-time wasn’t ideal and the first penalty put us right up against it.”